Santiago-Gallego/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

-[7-rectangle.py](./7-rectangle.py) | Python class that defines a rectangle based on 6-rectangle.py [8-rectangle.py](./8-rectangle.py) | Python class that defines a rectangle based on 7-rectangle.py [9-rectangle.py](./9-rectangle.py) | Python class that defines a rectangle based on 8-rectangle.py
+[7-rectangle.py](./7-rectangle.py) | Python class that defines a rectangle based on 6-rectangle.py [8-rectangle.py](./8-rectangle.py) | Python class that defines a rectangle based on 7-rectangle.py [9-rectangle.py](./9-rectangle.py) | Python class that defines a rectangle based on 8-rectangle.py [101-nqueens.py](./101-nqueens.py) | The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+Write a program that solves the N queens problem.